umfy/sanguine-oasis/posts/6-spells.md

 ---

 Spells are categorized in domains of complimentary elements.
-A mage usually specializes in just one of the domains.
+A mage usually specializes in just one of the domains and knows all of the domain spells.
+Other spells can be accessed by using some magic items.

 ## Fire & Light